 Every lawsuit has to start somewhere.

 One of the very first things that happens in the litigation process after a complaint is drafted is that a physical copy of the complaint must be properly served on the defendant.
-Without proper service of process the case can be dismissed no matter how good the claim might be.
+Without proper service of process within the applicable time limits, the case may be dismissed no matter how good the claim might be.

 In some states, the lawsuit formally commences by filing a complaint with the court.
 At that point, there is a time limit to physically serve the complaint on the defendant.
 In other states, a defendant is served first and then the complaint is filed, along with an affidavit of service.
 Either way, the process server has to follow certain rules.